 Curriculum

-Our curriculum is designed to cultivate critical thinking in rheumatic diseases and equip you to become a well-rounded, thoughtful rheumatologist.
-We achieve this by setting specific goals and objectives within the following core competencies:
+Our curriculum is designed to promote critical thinking in rheumatic diseases and is built around the following core competencies:

-• Practice-Based Learning and Improvement: Continuously refine your clinical skills through self-reflection, evidence-based medicine, and quality improvement initiatives.
+- Practice-Based Learning and Improvement: Continuously refine clinical skills through self-reflection, evidence-based medicine, and quality improvement initiatives.

-• Professionalism: Develop the highest standards of professionalism, upholding ethical principles and fostering a culture of patient-centered care.
+- Professionalism: Uphold the highest standards of professionalism and ethical principles and foster a culture of patient-centered care.

 Clinics, consults, rotations